-If the child/young person is not in school on the day of the notification, the DSL, and anyone else responsible for receiving the notification, should assess what they know about the child/young person at school and the explanation for why the child/young person is not in on that day.
-Schools should follow their attendance policies to agree any school-based actions and decide whether the absence raises concern that should be discussed with Children's Services.
+If the child is not in school on the day of the notification, the DSL, and anyone else responsible for receiving the notification, should assess what they know about the child at school and the explanation for why the child is not in on that day.
+Schools should follow their attendance policies to agree any school-based actions and decide whether the absence raises concern that should be discussed with local authority children's services.
 The DDSCP Threshold document can help all schools make a judgement about the child's level of needs, risks and the help required.

-The DVRIM (Domestic Violence Risk Identification Matrix)1 can help schools reflect on what they know and what they do not know and make a judgement about risk to the child or young person.
+The DVRIM (Domestic Violence Risk Identification Matrix)1 can help schools reflect on what they know and what they do not know and make a judgement about risk to the child.

-In all cases the school should consider what support they could offer the child or young person according to their individual needs.
+In all cases, the school should consider what support they could offer the child according to their individual needs.
 This could include ensuring their basic needs have been met (are they tired or hungry?) and considering if they are able to engage in learning or if they would benefit from positive play, nurture, or time out of the classroom.

-Some children and young people may benefit from an early help assessment to address any emerging needs and co-ordinate support from a range of early help services.
+Some children may benefit from an early help assessment to address any emerging needs and coordinate support from a range of early help services.
 This will make sure that an in-depth understanding of the child and their family's needs and strengths are understood at the earliest opportunity.
 It also increases the likelihood that the most effective decisions are made to improve the situation for the child and their family.
 See Providing Early Help procedure.

-If a school becomes concerned about what the child tells them and/or have any concerns that emerge from their assessment of a child or young person, they should use the DDSCP Threshold Document to support their decision making about the child's level of needs, risks and the help required and if felt necessary make a referral to Children's Services.
+If a school becomes concerned about what the child tells them and/or have any concerns that emerge from their assessment of a child, they should use the DDSCP Threshold Document to support their decision making about the child's level of needs, risks and the help required and if felt necessary, make a referral to local authority children's services.
 See Making a Referral to Social Care procedure and Domestic Abuse procedure.